yihui/yihui.org/content/en/2013-04-12-travis-ci-general-purpose.md

 ## R on Travis CI

 Now we are essentially system admins, and we can install anything from Ubuntu repositories, so it does not really matter that Travis CI does not support R yet.
-Below are a few steps to integrate your R package (on Github) into this system:
+Below are a few steps to integrate your R package (on GitHub) into this system:

 1. follow the [official guide](http://about.travis-ci.org/docs/user/getting-started/) util you see `.travis.yml`;
 1. copy my [`.travis.yml`](https://github.com/yihui/knitr/blob/master/.travis.yml) for the **knitr** package if you want, or write your own;